 While most of these conditions can be remedied, sexual impotence is often the cause of divorces due to sexual problems and is on the rise.
 However, it is sometimes misunderstood that sexual impotence occurs only in men.

-Divorce Due to Impotence
+Divorce Due to Male Impotence in India

 It is important to stress the point that men and women can both be sexually impotent.
 Often, while filing for divorce, women may claim that the husband is impotent, and most people completely dismiss the fact that the woman could also be impotent/frigid.
 Recently, the Delhi High Court has ruled that falsely alleging impotency against the husband can amount to cruelty by the woman under the Hindu Marriage Act.